learn-co-curriculum/node-non-blocking-sync/README.md

 ## fs.writeFileSync()

+The `writeFileSync` has the same use cases as the other synchronous methods with the main being easier to read and understand (by developers).
 The synchronous method for writing to a file has this usage:

 ```js
 fs.writeFileSync(filename, content, options)